tysonzero/c-ann/README.md

 Instructions:
 -------------

-Compile ann.c with your favorite C compiler.
+Compile ann.c and test.c together with your favorite C compiler.

 Next run the output file.